So you’ve decided you want to try yoga. You have your leggings on and your yoga mat in hand. However, something is still holding you back.

 And if you’re not into all the other stuff that yoga has to offer, then you can for sure enjoy these benefits:

-- improved core strength
+- improved strength in the core muscles

 - a better night’s sleep